 - Suicide.
 Because “The Three Idiots” is a comedy, we were not prepared for the suicide scene, which thankfully, was not too graphic but there is a scene.
 It pains to watch the scene where Rancho and the others try to save him because I had a friend who killed herself when we were in university but nobody knew about it and sadly, nobody could help.

-Although the movie is in the Hindi language, English subtitles were provided, which made it an entertaining session.
-The three actors were hilarious, the plot had twists and turns and if you like musicals, there are quite a number of Bollywood dance performances
+Although the movie is in the Hindi language, the English subtitles helped make it an entertaining session especially as the three actors were hilarious.
+The plot had twists and turns and if you like musicals, there are quite a number of Bollywood dance performances 😀

 You will also enjoy some breath-taking views of Nepal.
 I have a Nepalese colleague and I hope that he’ll be pleased to see the traditional values of calmness and kindness the Nepalese society upholds highlighted here.
 An engineer himself, I’m sure he appreciate the scene where Nepalese children engage in learning discoveries.